DynamoDS/RefineryPrimer/02-getting-started/02-03_refinery-setup.md

 <br/>

 Once both inputs and outputs are correctly set up, Refinery can be launched.
-In Dynamo navigate to the toolbar and select *`View > Refinery…`* This will start the local Refinery server and a new window will open.
+In Dynamo navigate to the toolbar and select *`Refinery > Launch Refinery…`* This will start the local Refinery server and a new window will open.

 <br/>